Hollywood Casino Columbus Hot

 Casino Size: 120,317 Square Feet

-Games Offered: Slots, Video Poker, Blackjack, Craps, Roulette, Three Card Poker, Four Card poker, Mini-Baccarat, Big 6 Wheel, Pai Gow Poker, Ultimate Texas Hold 'Em, Mississippi Stud
+Games Offered: Slots, Video Poker, Blackjack, Craps, Roulette, Three Card Poker, Four Card poker, Let it Ride, Casino War, Poker, Sic Bo, Mini-Baccarat, Big 6 Wheel, Pai Gow Poker, Ultimate Texas Hold 'Em, Mississippi Stud

 Overnight RV Parking: Free/RV Dump: No